ezavarygin/fdd_checkup/README.md

 That is it, you can run it from any directory on your machine.

 If you don't specify the path to your VPFIT exicutable, the program will look for it ('vpfit') in the folders specified in your .profile, .bashrc, etc files.
-Note, if you normally run vpfit via alias, e.g if you have the following line: alias vpfit='/path/to/vpfit_executable' in your .profile file, this will raise an error.
+Note, if you normally run VPFIT via alias, e.g if you have the following line:

+alias vpfit='/path/to/vpfit_executable'

+in your .profile file, this will raise an error.